-DATA FILES Raw Data (numerical data) Graduate Questionnaire: GRAD.DAT Employer Questionnaire: EMP.DAT Text files (response on open Graduate Questionnaire: GRADTXT.DAT questions) Employer Questionnaire: EM5TXT.DAT
+DATA FILES Raw Data (numerical data) Graduate Questionnaire: GRAD.DAT Employer Questionnaire: EMP.DAT Text files (response on open Graduate Questionnaire: GRADTXT.DAT

 If the data capturing has been effected without any mistakes, you could do the data analysis.
 Experience shows, though, that the data still contain errors which have to be resolved.
 For this phase of the data control it is advisable to use the possibilities of EDP (and SPSS/PC).